johndaudelin/react-boggle/README.md

 ## Description

-This is a web based Boggle game created in React.
+This is a single player web based Boggle game created in React.

 ## Setup